Sujana Chowdary: Controversy

-YS Chowdary was under media scanner for an allegation by the Mauritius Commercial Bank Ltd of Mauritius on the grounds that the company defaulted on the Rs 1.92 billion loan it availed through its subsidiary.
+Chowdary was under media scanner for an allegation by the Mauritius Commercial Bank Ltd of Mauritius on the grounds that the company defaulted on the Rs 1.92 billion loan it availed through its subsidiary.
 This allegation popped up a day after the Rajya Sabha MP-cum-industrialist was sworn in as a Union minister.

-A clarification from the MPs office later said that he had not secured loan from the Mauritius Commercial Bank.
+A clarification from the MP's office later said that he had not secured loan from the Mauritius Commercial Bank.
 It was his group firm – Sujana Universal Industries —that borrowed the funds and he only stood as a guarantor to the loan obtained by that step-down subsidiary.

 On 23 and 24 November 2018, searches were conducted by Enforcement Directorate, at the residence and office of Sujana Chowdary in Hyderabad and Delhi.
 The agency claimed, the group of companies belonging to him defrauded banks to the tune of Rs 57 billion.
 The documents seized by the agency indicated that the group was controlling over 120 companies that were only on paper without any genuine business activities.
 Chowdary alleged that he was being targeted for political reasons and said he would take legal recourse against the ED.
 He claimed his companies were maintaining all records and the allegations made by the ED were baseless.

-Personal life

-Chowdary married Padmaja on 6 August 1989.
-The couple have two children, Y. S. Karthik and Y. Naga Chandini.